lygztq/SEAggregation/README.md

 python citation.py
 ```

-You can change hyperparameters in this script `citation.py`.
+You can change hyper-parameters and datasets in `citation.py`.